AdobeXD/plugin-samples/tutorials/quick-start-react/index.md

 }
 ```

 Be sure to replace the `id` value with the unique plugin ID you get from the I/O Console.

 ```json
 "id": "1234ABCD",
 ```

-If you forgot how to do this, make sure to read [Quickstart guide](/tutorials/quick-start/index.md)
+If you forgot how to do this, make sure to read [Quick Start guide](/tutorials/quick-start/index.md)

 Reminder: the value of the `commandId` property may be any string; in this case, it's `main`.
 In the next section, we will see how this string is associated with the code for our plugin.

 ### 4. Create your plugin’s code

 Next, we need to create the JavaScript code for our plugin.
-As noted in [Quickstart guide](/tutorials/quick-start/index.md), The code lives in a file named `main.js`.
+As noted in [Quick Start guide](/tutorials/quick-start/index.md), the code lives in a file named `main.js`.
 This file will be automatically created when webpack compiles all JavaScript files in your `src` folder.

+In this tutorial, the `src` folder will contain the following:

 ```
 src